elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 >     su -c "smemount /path/to/folder login:password" user
 >

-So the only thing you could do is mount like you did with **davfs** and *box*, but the SME Sync Center couldn&#8217;t be launched without Xorg running.
+So the only thing you could do is mount like you did with **davfs** and *box*, but the SME Sync Center couldn't be launched without Xorg running.
 I really liked the product (the idea is fantastic, if I ever want to tranfer between storage cloud solutions, I will definitely use this), but the lack of the CLI pushed me back.

 ### UbuntuOne